This story was originally published and last updated .

 Most people buy smartwatches with the primary intention of using to track physical activity, and if you're in that camp, a Galaxy Watch is probably a better choice than any Wear OS device.
 While Google Fit is serviceable, it has had plenty of issues in the past, and some planned features never saw the light of day.

 Samsung Health generally goes slightly beyond Google Fit.
 The Galaxy Watch and Watch Active periodically remind you to stretch if you haven't moved in a while, and some watches can measure stress levels.
-The Galaxy Watch Active and Active2 can also measure blood pressure with an app, but the feature isn't quite as tested as the Apple Watch's pressure monitor.
+The newest Galaxy Watch3 has some health features that aren't present on any Wear OS watches, but there are catches.
+As of when this section was last updated (September 6th, 2020), the Watch3's ECG and blood pressure monitors haven't been enabled for use in the United States.
+See our review of the Galaxy Watch3 for more details.

 Hopefully, you now have a better picture of which watch is better for you.
 We have some of the best Wear OS and Samsung wearable linked below, in case you'd like specific recommendations.